RunMat

 Which is easiest to learn?

-Switching from MATLAB means learning not just new syntax, but new habits.
-The quality of tutorials, forums, and documentation often determines whether the transition goes well.
+Switching from MATLAB means learning not just new syntax but new habits, and the depth of available tutorials and documentation makes a real difference.

 RunMat and Octave have the smallest learning curves because they preserve MATLAB syntax.
 RunMat's community is still small, but MATLAB resources apply directly, and the open-source model means you can file issues and talk to the developers on GitHub.
 Octave has a longer track record in academia, with mailing lists and a wiki, plus Octave Forge packages that replace MATLAB's toolbox system.
 Octave's syntax is fine; the sticking points are edge cases like GUI building and Java interop, which remain less polished.